brianhie/evolocity/README.md

 ## Experiments

 Below are scripts for reproducing the experiments in our paper.
 To apply evolocity to your own sequence data, we also encourage you to check out the tutorials in the [documentation](https://evolocity.readthedocs.io).
+Our experiments were run with Python version 3.7 on Ubuntu 20.04.

 ### Data